tomaspz/javascript-code-quiz/README.md

 2.- After the user answers a question, another question is presented.

 3.- When the user answers a question incorrectly, the score does not increase.
-(time is subtracted from the clock????)
+Time is subtracted from the clock

 4.- When all questions are answered or the timer reaches 0, the game is over.